andrewcannan/infinite_realms/README.md

 Within the footer, users will find a concise "About Us" section, offering a brief overview of the store's mission or purpose.
 Additionally, there are links to social media accounts, allowing users to connect with the brand on various platforms and stay updated with the latest news and promotions.

-A noteworthy disclaimer is also included, informing users that any payments processed through Stripe are conducted in a test mode.
+A noteworthy disclaimer is also included, informing users that any payments processed through Stripe are conducted in test mode.
 This ensures transparency and sets clear expectations for users engaging in transactions on the site.

 Overall, the footer serves as a well-structured and informative section, enhancing user experience by providing easy access to key information and navigation options, while also reinforcing trust and transparency in the payment process.